 Reforms to the management of the foreshore and offshore areas and the consenting process associated with developments in these areas are currently underway.
-It is envisaged that these reforms under the Marine Planning and Development Management (MPDM) Bill 2021 will simplify the management structure and expedite the consenting process.
+It is envisaged that these reforms under the Maritime Area Planning Act 2021 will simplify the management structure and expedite the consenting process.
 Local authorities, including Clare County Council, will also play a stronger role in the management of their coastal areas.
 In addition the Council will support the Maritime Area Regulatory Authority (MARA) in fulfilling their functions which will include maritime area consents and licences, compliance and enforcement and the management of the existing State Foreshore portfolio of leases and licenses.

-Development Plan Objective: Management Structures

-- a) To support and implement the Marine Planning and Development Management (MPDM) Bill when enacted; - b) To support the Maritime Area Regulatory Authority (MARA) in the consenting and licensing of the maritime area.
+Development Plan Objective: Management Structures CDP13.2 It is an objective of Clare County Council: a) To support and implement the Maritime Area Planning Act 2021; b) To support the Maritime Area Regulatory Authority (MARA) in the consenting and licensing of the maritime area.